Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

 \subsection{Topologized bounded charge disks in dimension two}

-In the previous section we discussed the complex $\mathcal B^0_\circ(\Sigma,\Delta,c)$.
-If we pick an orientation on the boundary component containing $\Delta$ there is a canonical ordering on the elements of each $p$-simplex.
-They are lexicographically ordered by the first point of $\Delta$, starting at the one to the right of the forbidden interval, they contain and then by the ordering of the germs at each point of $\Delta$.
+In the previous section we discussed the complex $\mathcal B_\circ(\Sigma,V,c)$.
+If we pick an orientation on the boundary component containing $V$ there is a canonical ordering on the elements of each $p$-simplex: they are lexicographically ordered by the first point of $V$ they contain, starting at the one to the right of the forbidden interval, and then by the ordering of the germs at each point of $V$ in counterclockwise direction.
 This also gives each arc a canonical orientation.